Back to Blog

 • Some platforms auto-respond to common questions

-• "INFO" → sends campaign website
+• "INFO" sends the campaign website

-• "HOURS" → sends polling hours
+• "HOURS" sends polling hours

 Component 8: Analytics and Tracking